spiral/docs/docs/en/framework/container.md

 ));
 ```

-By configuring the Inflector binding, you can apply modifications or injections to objects of a specific type
-automatically whenever they are requested from the container.
-In this case, any object
+In this case, any object implementing `LoggerAwareInterface`
-implementing `LoggerAwareInterface` will have its logger set based on the specified configuration.
+will have its logger set based on the specified configuration.

 The Inflector binding is a powerful tool for applying common modifications or injections consistently across objects in
 your application.
 It simplifies the process of configuring and customizing objects retrieved from the container.